Hungarian Association of Individual Psychology (MIPE)

 Not many know that parenting counseling was also developed by Adler and other individual psychologists like the Hungarian Istvan Maday.
 Over the years this method has gained a great importance worldwide serving the purpose of child therapy, family therapy, child protection, developmental pedagogy and parent education by Adler.
 As a part of Adlerian therapy adult and children as well as group and individual therapies are to be found.

-therapies are considered as dynamic and alternative.
-In
+These therapies are considered as dynamic and alternative.
+In Hungary experts of this trend work in the Hungarian Association of Individual Psychology (MIPE).

 Meaningful steps for reorganization of the movement: